 On February 12, 2016, 45,273 options were granted by the Company to various employees and Directors under the SOP.
-An additional 1,114 options were granted to new employees during the period.
+An additional 1,114 options were granted to new employees during the 2017 fiscal year.
 Certain of these options shall fully vest on February 12, 2019 and certain of these options shall vest in annual increments over three years to February 12, 2019.
 The fair value of these options granted at an exercise price of \$6.20 per option, has been determined using the Black-Scholes option pricing model using the following assumptions:

-Share price at the date of grant \$6.20

-Risk-free interest rate 1.01%

-Dividend yield 0%

-Volatility factor of expected market price of Company's shares 152.40%

-Average expected option life (years) 10.00

-Weighted-average grant date fair value of options granted \$6.11

-Forfeiture rate 0.15%
+Share price at the date of grant \$6.20 Risk-free interest rate 1.01% 0% Dividend yield 152.40% Volatility factor of expected market price of Company's shares 10.00 Average expected option life (years) Weighted-average grant date fair value of options \$6.11 granted Forfeiture rate 0.15%

 On March 15, 2017, 31,227 options were granted by the Company to various employees and Directors under the SOP.
-Certain of these options shall vest in annual increments over four years to March 15, 2021 and certain of these options shall vest in semi-annual increments over 18 months to September 15, 2018.
+Certain of these options shall vest in annual increments over four years to March 15, 2021 and certain of these options shall vest in semiannual increments over 18 months to September 15, 2018.
 The fair value of these options granted with an exercise price of \$7.35 per option, has been determined using the Black-Scholes option pricing model using the following assumptions: